tenbom/BetterTerrain/README.md

 ### Compatibility
 * _Vegetable Garden:_
-   Minor Conflicts
-   * Load BetterTerrain after Vegetable Garden.
+   Minor Conflicts.
+Load BetterTerrain after Vegetable Garden.
-   * Both mods tweak some vanilla plants.
+   * Vegetable Garden will not allow you to to plant some native plants, like agave.

 No other Reported Conflicts.